 1.1 All staff and registered students of UEA are members of the Library.

-Other groups that may be eligible to borrow from the Library include:
+Other groups eligible to borrow from the Library include:

-- Joint students at associate colleges studying on UEA awardbearing courses - Employees of organisations who are closely associated with the University or whose work is associated with the University, for example Norwich Research Park - Associate staff teaching on UEA award-bearing courses at designated institutions - 1.2 Others wishing to use the Library for study or research purposes may be granted limited borrowing facilities on written application.
-They may be required to restrict their use of Library materials and to observe any other regulations which may be imposed by the Director of Information Services. - 1.3 Visitors should report to the Library Reception and show a form of photographic ID, e.g. Driving Licence, and proof of address, to apply for a day pass. - 1.4 Unaccompanied children under the age of 16 will not be admitted to the Library.
+- Joint students at associate colleges studying on UEA awardbearing courses - Employees of organisations who are closely associated with the University or whose work is associated with the University, for example Norwich Research Park - Associate staff teaching on UEA award-bearing courses at designated institutions

+1.2 Others wishing to use the Library for study or research purposes may be granted limited borrowing facilities on written application.
+They may be required to restrict their use of Library materials and to observe any other regulations which may be imposed by the Director of Information Services.

+1.3 Visitors should report to the Library Reception and show a form of photographic ID, e.g. Driving Licence, and proof of address to apply for a day pass.

+1.4 Unaccompanied children under the age of 16 will not be admitted to the Library.
 Any children entering the building must be under the direct supervision of an adult at all times.

-For their safety, special care should be taken when taking children through the entrance and exit gates. - 1.5 Anyone entitled to borrow and wishing to do so must obtain a Library access/membership card (Campus card).
-The card is not transferable and must be produced each time items are borrowed. - 1.6 Users must produce a valid UEA campus card each time they wish to enter the Library.
-Access without a valid campus card is at the discretion of the Director of Information Services, or representative.
+1.5 Anyone entitled to borrow and wishing to do so must obtain a UEA campus card or Library card.
+The card is not transferable and must be produced each time items are borrowed.

+1.6 Users must produce a valid UEA campus card or Library card each time they wish to enter the Library.
+Access without a valid card is at the discretion of the Director of Information Services, or their representative.

-- 1.7 Users must produce their campus card if requested to do so by a member of Library staff.
+1.7 Users must produce their campus card or Library card if requested to do so by a member of Library staff.
 Cards remain the property of the University and can be retained by staff if necessary.
-Old cards must be returned to the Library prior to a new card being issued; failure to do so will result in a replacement card charge being levied. - 1.8 The loss of a campus card should be reported immediately to the Helpdesk based in the Library.
+Old cards must be returned to the Helpdesk based in the Library prior to a new card being issued; failure to do so will result in a replacement card charge being levied.

+1.8 The loss of a campus or Library card should be reported immediately to the Helpdesk based in the Library.